Pylons/hypatia/docs/overview.rst

 In english, this query represents "a document indexed in the ``flavor`` index with the value ``peach``".
-Other arguments to :meth:`repoze.catalog.Catalog.query` may be special values that specifies sort ordering and query limiting.
+Other arguments to :meth:`repoze.catalog.Catalog.query` may be special values that specify sort ordering and query limiting.

 In the above example, we specified no particular sort ordering or limit, and we're essentially asking the catalog to return us all the